Cryon1x/CodingProgs/README.md

 # CodingProgs
-This repo consists of two sample programs:
+This repo consists of two sample programs written in C:

 - A vacuum bot simulator with built-in location APIs.

 - A virtual shopping cart that parses strings describing purchases and produces a receipt.

-In each file is a readme with documentation as well as the original source code for the project.
+In each file is a readme with documentation, unit testing, and the original source code.
 I've also included a compiled executable just in case.
 Note that I used gcc.